National Museum of American Diplomacy Summer 2022 Teacher Workshop

-The Diplomacy Simulation Program immerses middle school, high school, and college students in skill-building role-plays based on real-world scenarios developed by diplomats and historians.
-During a diplomatic simulation, students practice doing what diplomats do: building and maintaining relationships; negotiating with allies and adversaries; responding to crises; planning for the future; managing conflict; and channeling competition.
+The Diplomacy Simulation Program immerses middle school, high school, and college students in skill-building role-play based on real-world scenarios developed by diplomats and historians.
+During a diplomatic simulation, students practice doing what diplomats do: building and maintaining relationships; negotiating with allies and adversaries; responding to crises; planning for the future; managing conflict, and channeling competition.

 NMAD materials provide educators an engaging way to integrate international content and diplomacy into core curriculum areas.
 NMAD also offers State Department-run free professional development opportunities and resources for teachers from all U.S. states.
-Learn more at diplomacy.state.gov/education
+Learn more about our Education programs.